Become a Street-Talk Defensive Driving Provider

 Step 5 – There are two options to choose from to complete a Street Talk facilitator Training Program.

-1 – You can do a three day training course. (minimum numbers 3 trainees)
+1 – You can do training sessions online with Zoom.

 2 – You can choose to do your training with a qualified Street Talk facilitator.

-At the end of the training from an existing provider or the three day training course, you will still need to be assessed by a Street Talk Trainer / Auditor to see if you are ready to run the courses on your own.
+At the end of the training from an existing provider, you will still need to be assessed by a Street Talk Trainer / Auditor to see if you are ready to run the courses on your own.

 Note: We cannot allow you to do the practical training sessions until you have completed steps 1,2,3 and 4 above.